Jak57/3_2_AI_Project_Stack_Overflow_Question_Tagger/README.md

-# PROJECT NUMBER - 04
+# GROUP NUMBER - 04
 # Automatic Question Tagger

 We present a system that is able to automatically assign tags to the questions from question-answering site StackOverflow.
 We propose a multi-label classification system that automatically tags users’ questions to enhance user experience.
 We implement a one-vs-rest classifier for a Stack Overflow dataset, using a linear SVM and a carefully chosen subset of the entire feature set explored.